 Best Over-Ear Headphones Under $200 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones under $200 in 2022.

-Headphones have fast become one of the most popular ways to listen to music, watch TV and movies, and takes calls and meetings.
+Headphones have fast become one of the most popular ways to listen to music, watch TV and movies, and take calls and meetings.
 Offering great sound and isolation from outside noise, the best over-ear headphones are more than ways to simply listen to music.
+And they need not cost the earth – all of the below pairs can be picked up for less than $200.

 How to choose the best over-ear headphones for you